maddox05/chat-app/README.md

 - Real-time chat: Messages are sent and received in real-time.
 - User-friendly interface: Simple and intuitive design.
-- No login required: Anyone can join and start chatting immediately.
+- Anyone can join and start chatting immediately.

 ## Technologies Used